Carnegie Mellon University

 Recruiters are here to support you in your hiring efforts and are equipped to help you throughout the recruitment process, including:

-• Initial assessment of an applicant’s qualifications
+• Performing the initial assessment of an applicant's eligibility and qualifications

-• Initiating reference checks for finalist candidates
+• Initiating reference checks

 • Reviewing and preparing offer details